Colorado Springs gymnast to compete in Trampoline World Age Group Championship

 “He’s got a huge amount of difficulty for the 13, 14 year old age group,” said Terri DeVries, head coach of the Tumbling and Trampoline Program at Stars Gymnastics.

-Devries says Maccagnan is self-funded, meaning he has to pay his own way for traveling for team trials, national championships, and for national training camps.
+Devries said Maccagnan is self-funded, meaning he has to pay his own way for traveling for team trials, national championships, and national training camps.

 To help with expenses, he’s fundraising, hoping to make it big in Tokyo.